chinpang99/Leet-Code/09_Palindrome-Number/README.md

 ## Question:
 Given an integer x, return true if x is a palindrome, and false otherwise.
+Try to solve without converting the integer to a string.

 ## Example 1:
 Input: x = 121